Synonyms / Other Terms Used

 The examples shown above are only a small selection from the wide range of pictograms and symbols used to indicate location of park and ride facilities.
 This set of symbols already indicates that no single visual stereotype exists concerning the message Park & Ride.
 Therefore some organizations just use the text 'PARK & RIDE'.

-In the studies listed below a total of more than twenty variants were examined to identify possible candidates for standardization.
 Starting out with an Appropriateness Ranking Test of eight designs (Brugger, 1992 a), the variants labeled 1) to 4) performed best.
 The numbers used for labeling represent the final rank order of these symbols in this test.
 In the following four studies reported by Brugger (1992 b, 1995, 1999, and 2006) none of the variants examined passed the minimum requirements of ISO valid at that time.
 Results showed surprising differences between countries, especially for the letter based variants like the symbol used by DB: While this version scored well in Austria and Hungary, it reached only poor results in the Czech Republic and Spain.

-In two later Comprehension Test (Siebenhandl et.al., 2006 a, b) focused on traffic environments only persons holding a driving licence participated.
+In two later Comprehension Test (Siebenhandl et.al., 2006 a, b) focused on traffic environments only persons holding a driving license participated.
 In the first test the four variants labeled a) to d) were examined: of these, variants a) and d) performed best with overall comprehension scores of 78.3 and 83.7, while graphic symbol c) reached a score of 57.5 only.
 Variant d) with the text METRO worked well especially in Hungary and the Czech Republic, as the subways of Budapest and Prague are called Metro, while the subway in Vienna has a different name.
 While both variants of the second test - labeled e) and a) in the table above - performed well in Austria with correct comprehension among 89 % and 95 % of the respondents, the letter based ÖNorm variant labeled e) was correctly understood by only 23 % of the Czech participants.
 Wrong responses for this variant were among others: Parking place including restaurant and Parking place with repair service.
 Wrong responses for the pictogram with an image of a train were for example: Train depot, Railway crossing, and Train stop.
 Overall scores across both countries were 56 for variant e) and 79.5 for variant a).

 Recommendations